Horbenkodev/hugo-blog/content/posts/php-and-golang-pros-and-cons-for-your-project/index.md

 categories:
   - development
   - trends
+questionary:
+  - question: Why do many startups choose Golang over PHP?
+    answer: Golang offers high performance and scalability right from the start, which is crucial for startups planning rapid growth.
+PHP is easier for launching an MVP quickly, but scaling may require more resources.
+  - question: Is it true that PHP is "dying"?
+    answer: No, that’s a myth.
+PHP continues to evolve – PHP 8 introduced significant improvements in performance and security.
+The majority of websites worldwide still rely on PHP, including major platforms like WordPress.
+  - question: Does Google use Golang for its projects?
+    answer: Yes, Google developed Golang for its internal needs.
+It is actively used for internal services and large-scale products like Kubernetes.
+  - question: Can an old PHP project be migrated to Golang?
+    answer: Yes, but it can be a time-consuming process.
+Golang is often used to rewrite parts of an application that require higher performance, while PHP handles other components.
+  - question: Can you build a game with Golang or PHP?
+    answer: Technically, yes – but neither Golang nor PHP are primary languages for game development.
+However, Golang is often used for the backend of multiplayer games where performance is crucial.
 ---
 The choice of programming language can have a big impact on the success of a project.
 Developers often hesitate between [PHP](https://www.php.net/) and [Go (Golang)](https://go.dev/).
 PHP appeared back in the 90s and became the basis for most websites, while Go is a relatively new player that quickly gained popularity due to its speed and simplicity.
 PHP and Go are two popular programming languages ​​that are often compared in terms of performance, scalability, and ease of use.